 Key Recommendations How has this been considered in the District Plan?
 Pedestrianise the Great Ocean Road through prioritised treatments.
-The Movement and Place Assessment identified that a one- way vehicle movement option along the Great Ocean Road Trial the full pedestrianisation of the Great Ocean Road through tactical urbanism exercises. (nórth to south) as the preferred option.
+Trial the full pedestrianisation of the Great Ocean Road through tactical urbanism exercises.
 The CIP aims to improve pedestrian access along the Great Ocean Road by providing a connected path network that includes raised pedestrian crossings at key intersections, mid block crossings and mid-block pedestrian laneways, as well as wayfinding signage at key nodes.
+The full pedestrianisation of the Great Ocean Road is not recommended by the CIP.
 Improved traffic management in the Surf club foreshore carpark.
 The foreshore car park will be reconfigured, with a single entry point, minimising pedestrian and vehicle conflicts near the Surf Club.
 Refer to Part B - Foreshore Masterplan for further details.
 Provide long vehicle and bus parking along Pascoe Street.
 Additional longer term coach parking will be provided along Pascoe Street and potentially Thomson Street (subject to further discussion).
 Coach parking spaces along Pascoe Street and Thomson Street may also allow for longer vehicle parking outside of peak times i.e. (11am - 2pm).
 Medium and long-term strategic locations for additional off-street bus parking.
 While the opportunity to provide additional off street coach parking was explored as part of the CIP, a suitable alternative location was not identified.
 Town entry treatments and 40km/h speed limit through township.
 This will need to be considered by DoT separately.
 Potential one-way operation of Great Ocean Road with redirecting of heavy vehicles and buses via Thomson, Pascoe and Nelson Streets.
 A key driver for the CIP was to further explore and test the potential one-way operation of Great Ocean Road.
-The concepts presented in the CIP include a one-way and a two-way option.
+This was explored through the CIP process but ultimately not adopted.
 Intersection of the Great Ocean Road and Nelson Street upgrade.
 The potential to upgrade the intersection of the Great Ocean Road and Nelson Street has been further explored in the CIP, including improving the setting of the ANZAC Memorial.
-This is outlined in Section 4.7.
+This is outlined in Section 4.6.
 Skenes Creek Directional arrows and turning guidelines at the Great Ocean Road and Skenes Creek Road intersection.
 This will need to be considered by DoT separately.
 Improve pedestrian connectivity between either side of the river by widening footpath on bridge.
 This will need to be considered by DoT separately.
 Improve pedestrian crossing safety on the Great Ocean Road.
 A pedestrian refuge island will be provided along the Great Ocean Road.
 This will reduce the distance to cross and improve access between the foreshore and residential areas.
 Improve traffic management in the foreshore car park on the western side of the bridge.
 The foreshore car parking area will be formalised to improve access and safety for all users.
 Town entry treatments and 40km/h speed limit through township.
 This will need to be considered by DoT separately.
 Marengo Town entry treatments and 40km/h speed limit through township.
 This will need to be considered by DoT separately.